 History lives and breathes at ifarm.
 The buildings and grounds of our restored 19th century farm reflect the agricultural and economic trends of New England over several centuries.

-They burned fields to fertilize the ground and cultivated a trio of companion plants called the Three Sisters (See our blog post on permaculture and the first Thanksgiving).
+They burned fields to fertilize the ground and cultivated a trio of companion plants called the Three Sisters.
 This trio included corn as the staple crop, beans to fix nitrogen in the soil, and squash or pumpkins to provide ground cover.
 These crops worked so well together that they could be planted for many years without depleting the soil.

 European disease and warfare destroyed most of the Agawam by the end of the 17th century.
 The New England tribes built with biodegradable materials like wood and grass and left little trace of their occupation here.